-The catchall phrase today seems, “Don’t Judge Me,” particularly when that individual knows they were doing wrong.
+The catchall expression today is, “Don’t Judge Me,” even when that individual knows they were doing wrong.
 This article will attempt to kindle the moral obligation each Christian has when a brother or sister falls into sin.
 The Holy Scriptures teaches we are our brother’s keeper.

 Bear One Another’s Burdens

-The Lord God puts forward a question to Cain by asking him where his brother was.
+The Lord God asked a question of Cain, “where is your brother?”
 Cain’s response was in two parts.

-The first part was a lie out of his mouth in response to the question of where his brother was, Cain’s answer, “I do not know,” this was a bold-faced lie to the Lord.
+The first part was a lie out of his mouth in response to where his brother was, Cain’s answer, “I do not know,” this was a lie to the Lord.
 Cain knew his brother was dead by his hand.
 The Second part is, Cain is asking the Lord after he lies and says, “Am I my brother’s keeper?”

 The obvious answer to this question is, yes, we are our brother’s keeper.
-This issue is put forth by God, “Where is Abel, your brother,” it indeed shows one has a moral obligation to care for his brother and sister in the Lord.
+“Where is Abel, your brother,” it shows one has a moral obligation to care for his brother and sister in the Lord.

-According to Scripture, we are to bear the burdens of our fellow Christian brother or sister; as demonstrated in the book of Galatians.
+According to Scripture, we are to bear the burdens of our fellow Christian brother or sister; as shown in the book of Galatians.

-A clear statement of what one must do in the event a believer stumbles and our responsibility to help and restore the individual’s fellowship with the Lord.
+The verses above are what one must do if a believer stumbles and it is our responsibility to help and restore the individual’s fellowship with the Lord.

-This issue is not just “Bear one another’s burdens,” but one’s attitude in the helping of his or her brother or sister.
-Helping, if done with a superior attitude of the helper, will only lead to the same sin in the helper’s life; thus, we must strive toward humility to be our goal in the helping of the sinner.
+The issue is not just “Bear one another’s burdens,” but one of helping of his or her brother or sister.
+Helping, if done with a superiority of the helper, will lead to the same sin in the helper’s life; we must strive toward humility to be our goal of helping the sinner.